 Many chicks and young birds carry Salmonella bacteria in their feces.
 It is difficult to know if chicks are carrying Salmonella because they will not usually show signs of illness.

 How do I reduce the exposure of young children to Salmonella from chicks and ducklings?

 - Do NOT purchase live animals as gifts.
 Give toy stuffed animals instead.

-- Do not let children under 5 years of age handle baby chicks or other young birds.
-Keep them from coming into contact with packages in which chicks or ducklings arrive.
+- Do not let children younger than 5 years of age handle baby chicks or other young birds.
+Keep them from coming into contact with packages that have contained chicks or ducklings.